ndwiebe/workload-allocation-tool/CODE_REVIEW_SUMMARY.md

 ## Executive Summary

-**Status**: ✅ **PRODUCTION READY**
+**Status**: ✅ **PRODUCTION READY - v1.1.0**

-Your Workload Allocation Tool has been thoroughly debugged, enhanced, and is now ready for deployment.
-All critical issues have been resolved, security has been hardened, and user experience has been significantly improved.
+Your Workload Allocation Tool has been thoroughly debugged, enhanced, and is now ready for production deployment.
+All critical issues have been resolved, security has been hardened, and significant new features have been added including partner preferences and client locking.

 ---